wesleyit/python_ipython_notebooks/README.md

 ### R

-I will assume you already have R installed and running.
+I will assume you already have R installed and running (if not, just do an `sudo apt install r-base libcurl4-openssl-dev libssl-dev`).
 You will need a R console.
 Install the IRkernel using devtools:

 ```r